-The normal admissions round is the period during which parents can apply for statefunded school places at the school's normal point of entry, using the common application form provided by Northamptonshire County Council.
+The normal admissions round is the period during which parents can apply for state-funded school places at the school's normal point of entry, using the common application form provided by North Northamptonshire County Council.

+Looked after children

-Looked after children are children who, at the time of making an application to a school, are:
+A 'looked after child' is a child who, at the time of making an application to a school, is:

-- In the care of a local authority, or - Being provided with accommodation by a local authority in exercise of its social services functions
+- a) In the care of a local authority, or - b) being provided with accommodation by a local authority in exercise of its social services functions (see the - definition in Section 22(1) of the Children Act 1989).